equalitie/ouinet/README.md

 Unless you transferred an existing client configuration, when you start the client container it will probably error out complaining about some missing parameters.
-In this case you must fix some options in the client's configuration file at `/var/opt/ouinet/client/ouinet-client.conf`:

-  - Make the client's proxy listen on port 8080 of all interfaces (so that port redirection works) by setting `listen-on-tcp = 0.0.0.0:8080`.
-  - Set the value of `injector-ep` (injector endpoint).
-  - Set the value of `injector-ipns` (cache IPNS).
+In this case you may want to use the `ouinet-repos` container to edit `/var/opt/ouinet/client/ouinet-client.conf` and add the missing options there (mainly the injector endpoint `injector-ep` and cache IPNS `injector-ipns`).